ChinmayMittal/Maze-Game/README.md

 make
 ```

-To settup the server for the game we need the I.P address of the host, use the following command
+To settup the server for the game we need the IP address of the host, use the following command

 ```
 hostname -I